timothyhull/100daysofcode/days/_14/README.md

 - Started development of the `game_loop` function within , [rock_paper_scissors.py](rock_paper_scissors/rock_paper_scissors.py).
   - Built initial loop functionality, random choice of player #2 (computer) rolls, and basic input validation.
 - Developed initial `assert` statement for TDD-based test, `test_game_loop` within the existing test file, [test_rock_paper_scissors.py](test/test_rock_paper_scissors.py)

+---

+#### :notebook: 6/29/21

+- Added outline for the portion of the `game_loop` function which will determine which player roll wins
+  - Need to review and possibly revise the `class` structure to account for the current program flow.